kirilligum/lightlink-hackathon-20240204-ai-data-peer-review/README.md

         1. smart contracts on-chain encodes the commit hash from the on-chain posted vote and salt
         1. smart contract check the on-chain encoded commit hash with the initially off-chain encoded commit hash
         1. now that the votes that were enitially posted are visible, the contract can count the votes and make the decision
-    - to get the commit byte32 hash, you can use the contract's pure functions: `createCommitHashTrue(salt)`
+    - to get the commit byte32 hash, you can use the contract's pure functions: `createCommitHashTrue(salt)` and `createCommitHashFalse(salt)`. you need to generate `salt` and keep it off-chain until the reveal phase
 1. mark `endVoting`
-1. `revealVote`
+1. `revealVote` - reviewers post the original vote and the salt to reveal their initial vote in a trusted way
-1. `submission.isApproved ` shows if the submission is approved
+1. `submission.isApproved ` shows if the submission is approved or rejected
-1. an author can submit a new submission
+1. an author can submit a new submission and repeat the process